 Before Buyers Come To Your Home:

-- Make sure your home is comfortable in the summer months with windows open and warm during winter months
+- Make sure your home is comfortable in the summer months and warm during winter months.

 When a Broker Shows Your Home: